How a financial plan can provide a roadmap to your future success

 Personal finance 101: Why do a financial plan?

-You should begin by tracking all of your expenditures for 1-2 months.
-Categorize your spending according to the purchase type or the store so that you can understand areas in which you might be able to cut back.
+You should begin by tracking all of your spending for 1-2 months.
+Specifically, focus on putting your spending into fixed categories so you can find areas where you may be able to cut back.

-There are several methods to track your spending, including the following:
+There are several ways to track your spending, including:

 - Use an app to track spending while you are on the go